KarlEilebrecht/audlang-spec/doc/AudienceDefinitionLanguageSpecification.md

 #### §7.1 Equals on Collection Attributes

- * If the left side of the equals-comparison is a collection attribute and the right side is an argument value, then every record matches if *any* of the collection members equals the given value.
+ * If the left side of the equals-comparison is a collection attribute and the right side is an argument value, then a record matches if *any* of the collection members equals the given value.
- * If the left side of the equals-comparison is a collection attribute and the right side is an argument reference, then every record matches if *any* of the collection members equals the value of the referenced attribute.
+ * If the left side of the equals-comparison is a collection attribute and the right side is an argument reference, then a record matches if *any* of the collection members equals the value of the referenced attribute.
- * If the left side of the equals-comparison is a standard (single-value) attribute and the right side is an argument reference to a collection attribute, then record matches if the record's value on the left equals *any* of the collection members of the referenced attribute on the right.
+ * If the left side of the equals-comparison is a standard (single-value) attribute and the right side is an argument reference to a collection attribute, then a record matches if the record's value on the left equals *any* of the collection members of the referenced attribute on the right.
  * If the left side of the equals-comparison is a collection attribute and the right side is an argument reference to another collection attribute, then a record matches if *any* of the collection members on the left equals *any* of the values of the referenced attribute's collection on the right (*"overlap is not empty"*).

  :bulb: In case of collection attributes the following otherwise impossible expression can be plausible: `multiSelectColor=red AND multiSelectColor=green`